kumarritik24/-Healthcare-Data-Analysis-Cost-Optimization/README.md

 ## 📁 Files Included

-- `19209670289_Ritik_Kumar_Excel-240726.xlsx` – The main Excel file used for analysis and data modeling.
+- `medication-usage-analysis-excel.xlsx` – The main Excel file used for analysis and data modeling.
-- `19209670289_Ritik_Kumar_Excel Summary-240910.pdf` – A summary report containing detailed responses to 11 business questions derived from the dataset.
+- `Medication-Usage-Analysis_Excel_Report_Summary.pdf` – A summary report containing detailed responses to 11 business questions derived from the dataset.

 ---